|

 the CIA about certain cases that had been provided to him by Greer.
 Woolsey was unable to obtain any further material.
 What Woolsey received in reply to his queries has

+often been described as the empty file syndrome.
 Even though Woolsey enjoyed more power to get the

 answers to the UFO mystery than did Jack Gibbons, he was cut off from President Clinton.
 Part of his isolation was caused, in